goznalo-git/cryptosummary/README.md

 ## Convert

 For this we will use the terminal-based website `rate.sx` (or rather, its euro alternative `eur.rate.sx`).
 We can use the request module to get exchange rates.
 For instance, if we have 10 bitcoin we can get its euro value requesting the `eur.rate.sx/10btc` website.

+It should be noted that `rate.sx` is an open source service which doesn't have a regular maintenance, thus some new/rare cryptocurrencies might not be supported yet (for instance, CGLP).

 We will incorporate this step in the same Python script as before.